The Commitments (film): Music

 The Commitments does not have an original film score, but features existing music tracks.
-Music supervisor G. Marq Roswell spent several months during the film's pre-production listening to and categorizing hundreds of R&B songs before travelling to Dublin, Ireland to help Parker finalize songs that would be used in the film.
+Music supervisor G. Marq Roswell spent several months during the film's pre-production listening to and categorising hundreds of R&B songs before travelling to Dublin to help Parker finalise songs that would be used in the film.
 Parker and Roswell had created a "short list" of 1,000 possible song choices.
 From May to June 1990, Parker had listened to more than 300 songs from the 1960s before narrowing his choices down to 75 songs.
 The finished film features 68 different musical cues and 52 songs.
 24 songs were chosen by the director to be performed by the cast.
-Roswell also organized and oversaw the recording sessions.
+Roswell also organised and oversaw the recording sessions.
 The songs were recorded live on set, as Parker wanted to capture the reality of the band's rehearsals and performances.
 The filmmakers used out-of-phase speakers, which enabled them to play pre-recorded tracks at maximum volume, creating a live performance atmosphere.
 Each song was then recorded onto a 24-track recorder.